Ad Technologies

 Suppose there are four qualified bidders in an auction.
 Bidder A bids $4, B bids $5, C bids $2, and D bids $8.
 The winner here, of course, will be bidder “D,”.
 But now he will be paying $5.01 for the same inventory instead of his initial bid of $8.

-Drawback for publisher -
+Drawback for publishers

 Although the second-price auction created a competitive environment for the publishers, it also created the probability of money being left on the table.
 The second-highest bid might not be the correct market value of their inventory.